github/docs/content/osmand/map/online-raster-maps.md

 Look at [the table](/osmand/map/online-raster-maps#add-new-online-raster-map-source) to see all parameters and descriptions.

 ### Download / update tiles

-Tiles are saved in the cache when you use Online Raster maps as Main / Overlay / Underlay layer.

-In OsmAnd there is the feature to download / to update selected areas.
+If you want to access raster maps offline, you might need to predownload tiles.
+It's possible to do on a mobile device though be aware that some services might block a large batch download.
+Same feature can be used to update already downloaded tiles for selected areas, otherwise OsmAnd will continue display tiles that are already stored in the cache.

+**Hint**: if you want maps to automitically update tiles after some time, you can configure *expiration time*, so OsmAnd will redownload tiles once the tile is going to be displayed.

 For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer):

-**Android**: you need to select the area by the size of your screen device and to do a long click on the map - {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →
+{% data variables.product.android_button_seq %} you need to select the area by the size of your screen device and to do a long click on the map - {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →
 At this screen you need to choose zoom levels → screen of downloading progress → {% data variables.android-values.shared_string_download %}

 <img src="/assets/images/plugins/online-maps/om-10.png" />

-**iOS**: you need to do a long click on the map -  {% data variables.ios-values.actions %} → {% data variables.ios-values.download_map %} / {% data variables.ios-values.update_map %} →
+{% data variables.product.ios_button_seq %}  you need to do a long click on the map -  {% data variables.ios-values.actions %} → {% data variables.ios-values.download_map %} / {% data variables.ios-values.update_map %} →
 At this screen you can select the needed area, choose zoom levels.
 When you set all parameters you can see a number of tiles and download size.
 Next, click to {% data variables.ios-values.shared_string_continue %} → screen of downloading progress.

 <img src="/assets/images/plugins/online-maps/om-9.png" />